phwl/elec3608-lab/labs/lab5-pipe1/README.md

 Info: Program finished normally.
 ```

-The reported part is the maximum clock frequency: 38.21 MHz.
+The reported maximum clock frequency is 38.21 MHz.
 Also note that
-the routing delay is much higher than the logic delay.
-This is typical
+the routing delay is much higher than the logic delay - this is typical
 in an FPGA and can be improved with manual placement or floorplanning
 of the design (which is also very tedious).
 Replace ```nervsc.sv``` with your pipelined design.
 What is the new clock